Yuzhe98/AxionBloch/docs/api.md

 Defines {class}`~axionbloch.Station.Station`, which converts geographic coordinates (latitude, longitude, elevation) to spherical coordinates {math}`(\theta, \phi)` and the outward unit normal {math}`\hat{n}`.
+{func}`~axionbloch.Station.Station.in_solarZ_frame` expresses the station position in a solar-oriented frame at a given measurement time.

 Pre-built station instances exported from this module: